caspervonb/caspervonb.github.bak/_posts/2015-02-26-live-editing-javascript-amok.markdown

 amok mydep.js myapp.js
 ```

-## Configuring your browser to work with Amok
+## Configuring Your Browser to Work with Amok

 Amok works out of the box, but your browser
 however does need a little configuration to coooperate with Amok,